10

 votes

-What is the evolutionary purpose of envy?
+What are the evolutionary advantages of displaying fear?

 4